Louise Adler: Early life and family

-Career
+Academic and media career

 In 1980, after returning to Melbourne from New York City, Adler became a literature tutor at the University of Melbourne.
-From 1988 to 1989 she was editor of Australian Book Review, and from 1989 to 1994 publishing director of Reed Books Australia.
-She then became arts and entertainment editor for The Age, where she ran into conflicts with some of her colleagues as well as theatre critic Len Radic, over a review she wrote.
-From 1996 she worked for ABC Radio, presenting Arts Today, before becoming the inaugural Deputy Director (Academic and Research) at the Victorian College of the Arts in 1999.
+From 1988 to 1989 she was editor of the Australian Book Review, and from 1989 to 1994 publishing director of Reed Books Australia.
+She then became arts and entertainment editor for The Age, a period marked by public friction with colleagues, including theatre critic Len Radic, over a review she had written.
+From 1996 she worked for ABC Radio, presenting the program Arts Today, before becoming the inaugural Deputy Director (Academic and Research) at the Victorian College of the Arts in 1999.

-From around 1999 she served as a council member of Monash University, and served as Deputy Chancellor from 2010 to 2013.
+From around 1999 she served as a council member of Monash University, and was the university's Deputy Chancellor from 2010 to 2013.
+In 2021 she was appointed a Vice-Chancellor's Professorial Fellow at Monash, a leadership role carrying the title of professor; the appointment concluded on 17 March 2023.

-She became CEO of Melbourne University Publishing (MUP) in 2003, during which time it published the literary magazine Meanjin (which published online as well as in print during this period).
-She resigned from MUP in January 2019, along with four board members, after the university had decided on a change of strategy, turning back to a more academic focus.
-Adler had broadened its focus to include books with greater commercial appeal, including books by public figures and present and former politicians, such as Gough Whitlam and Tony Abbott.
-The board members who resigned feared a loss of editorial independence under the new strategy.

-Adler was appointed publisher-at-large for Hachette Australia in September 2019.

-She took over as director of Adelaide Writers' Week after the March 2022 edition, when she stepped down from Hachette and began to plan for the 2023 event.
-She is taking over the role from Jo Dyer for three years, directing the event until 2025.
-She has selected writers with the intention of exploring the meaning of truth, including J. M. Coetzee, playwright David Hare, and filmmaker Terence Davies.

-At the Adelaide Writers' week in 2023, authors who had praised Russian President Vladimir Putin spoke, leading at least two Ukrainian authors to withdraw.
-Consequently at least three large sponsors withdrew their support for the festival.